Sparse Randomized Approximation of Normal Cycles: Background

 \subsection{Currents}

-The currents representation of shape originates in geometric measure theory \cite{Federer}, developed for the study of the Plateau problem.
-The core idea, is to represent shapes as objects that integrate continuous differential forms.
-Formally, one begins by defining the space of continuous compactly supported differential $m$-forms
+The core idea of currents is to represent submanifolds as objects that integrate continuous differential forms.
+Formally, one begins by defining the space of continuous compactly supported differential $m$-forms (for $m\leq d$)